CiscoDevNet/catalyst-center-rna/README.md

 ## How it works

-RNA collects data from a various APIs on Cisco DNA Center.
+RNA collects data from a various APIs on Catalyst Center.
 The data collected through these queries is stored in a zip file to be shared with Cisco.
-RNA does not currently interact with end devices and instead retrieves all data from the DNAC via its APIs.
+RNA does not currently interact with end devices and instead retrieves all data from the Catalyst Center via its APIs.

 The following file can be referenced to see the API queries performed by RNA: